flo405/linux-gpo/README.md

 ## Drift cleanup

-If a device stops matching a policy (e.g., you change its `group.tag` from `laptops` to `desktops`), the next run removes previously managed files that are no longer desired.
+If a device stops matching a policy (e.g., you change its `group` tag from `laptops` to `desktops`), the next run removes previously managed files that are no longer desired.
 The audit log includes a `removed` count, and `dconf update` / `update-initramfs -u` are triggered when needed.

 ---